-There could be tax implications of paying your child’s debt, particularly if you’re planning to pay more than the $15,000 annual gift exclusion in 2021.
+There could be tax implications if you pay your child’s debt if you’re planning to pay more than the $15,000 annual gift exclusion in 2021.
 This limit increases to $16,000 in tax year 2022.
 Consult your tax planner or accountant to understand the potential impact on your income taxes.

 Are You Co-Signed on the Debt in Question?

-If your child is struggling to pay a loan or credit card you co-signed, there’s no doubt you should make payments.
-Refusing to help out, in this case, would hurt your own credit rating since these accounts are listed on your credit report as well.
-At least pay the minimum to prevent the account from going into default, but think about a long-term solution, like removing yourself from the loan, if your child is unable to resume payment after a few months.
+There’s no doubt that you should make payments If your child is struggling to pay a loan or credit card you've co-signed.
+Refusing to help out in this case would hurt your own credit rating because these accounts are listed on your credit report as well.
+At least pay the minimum to prevent the account from going into default, but think about a long-term solution, such as possibly removing yourself from the loan, if your child is unable to resume payment after a few months.

-Your co-signature gives the bank the right to come after you for payment.
-They could even sue you and get court permission to garnish your wages or levy your bank account.
-If your child gets a bankruptcy discharge for your joint debts, you’ll be fully responsible for any remaining balance on co-signed accounts.
+Your co-signature also gives the lender the right to come after you for payment.
+They could sue you and get court permission to garnish your wages or levy your bank account.
+You’ll be fully responsible for any remaining balance on co-signed accounts if your child gets a bankruptcy discharge for your joint debts.

 Beware Unintended Consequences

 Paying your adult child's debt could create a dependency that's difficult to break.
-They may not practice good financial habits knowing you’ll be there to bail them out.
-Make it known that you’re helping them out just one time and enforce strong financial boundaries if your child comes back to you for help.
+They may not practice good financial habits if they know you’ll be there to bail them out.
+Make it known that you’re helping them out just one time, and enforce strong financial boundaries if your child comes back to you for help.

 Keep in mind that agreeing to loan your child money creates a lender-borrower relationship, which you should approach as any lender would.
-Assess not only whether your child can afford to repay you, but also whether they’re likely to repay you.
-It’s one thing to help out a child who’s going through a tough time, another to help the one who simply is irresponsible and mismanaging their money.
+Assess not only whether your child can afford to repay you, but whether they’re likely to repay you as well.
+It’s one thing to help a child who’s going through a tough time, and it's another to help one who simply is irresponsible and mismanaging their money.